axelphunter/fanstasm-compoundbot/README.md

 # fantasm-compoundbot

-Works as an autocompounder for the [a fantasm.finance](https://fantasm.finance) smart contract.
+Works as an autocompounder for the [fantasm.finance](https://fantasm.finance) smart contract.
 Via the Chron schedule the worker will withdraw all claimable rewards and lock rewards FXM back into the protocol.

 ## Getting started